jayf/php-feature-flags/README.md

 * look for URL query parameters named ff
 * look for a client with an IP address of 10.0.0.0

-Each method is optional, but if you don't include any method

 ##Flag Syntax